Foster Cat Productions

 Most Recently…

-Academy Award-winning producer Jonathan Sanger teamed up with us to bring back Stephen Sondheim’s Putting It Together, after a successful run in October.
-It returned as a musical benefit for Best Friends Animal Society in December 2024.
-Co-presenting is also Broadway and film producer Jan McAdoo (Netflix’s The Trial of the Chicago 7 and The Roommate on Broadway).
+Our hit 2025 season finished off with the musical It’s a Bird… It’s a Plane… It’s Superman! from the Academy Award-winning writers of the 1978 film starring Christopher Reeve.
+We were invited to perform some songs live on KTLA!
+At the end of 2024 we cemented our collaboration with Academy Award-winning producer Jonathan Sanger, who teamed up with us to bring back Stephen Sondheim’s Putting It Together, as a musical benefit for Best Friends Animal Society.
+We also frequently work with Broadway and film producer Jan McAdoo (Netflix’s The Trial of the Chicago 7 and Buena Vista Social Club and The Lost Boys on Broadway).

 Plays and Musicals